22nd Busan International Film Festival

 The 22nd Busan International Film Festival was held from October 12 to October 21, 2017 at the Busan Cinema Center and hosted by Jang Dong-gun and Im Yoon-ah.
 A total of 300 films from 75 countries were screened at the festival, including 100 world premieres and 29 international premieres.

 On October 15, 2017, President Moon made a surprise visit to the festival, promising noninterference and support for the festival.
 He also hopes BIFF will restore to its former glory and into a more prominent international film festival.

-A new Kim Jiseok Award was setup to commemorate the late Kim Jiseok, the Deputy Director and Program Director of Busan International Film Festival, who died in May 2017.
+A new Kim Jiseok Award was set up to commemorate the late Kim Jiseok, the Deputy Director and Program Director of Busan International Film Festival, who died in May 2017.
 Kim, also a founding member of the Busan International Film Festival, had since 1996, devoted himself to developing the Busan International Film Festival into a world-renowned film festival in Asia.